jennifersequina/credit-approval-prediction/readme.md

 ### Methodology:
 This section explains the procedures done in completing this project.

-1. Identifying which information will be helpful in predicting the credit card application based on the 2 datasets we have.
+1. Identifying which information will be helpful in predicting the credit card application based on the 2 datasets.
-   - application_record.csv: we only want to get the ID, income, type of income, employment status.
+   - application_record.csv: I only to get the ID, income, type of income, employment status.
-    - credit_record.csv: we want to get here the ID and the status of each loan (whether it was paid off the same month or it was overdue for couple of days)
+    - credit_record.csv: ID and the status of each loan would be useful (whether it was paid off the same month or it was overdue for couple of days)

 2. Cleaning up the 2 datasets to make it useful in making the model.
-    - pre_processing.py: in this python file, we need to create 2 functions to clean up each dataset.
+    - pre_processing.py: in this python file, I created 2 functions to clean up each dataset.
-    - pre_processing_app: we need to covert the important columns to binary, then we drop the columns which is not relevant in making approval decision.
+    - pre_processing_app: I converted the important columns to binary, then drop the columns which is not relevant in making approval decision.
-    - pre_processing_credit: we need to filter out the 'X' status as this only indicate that there's no existing loan in the current month (0).
-Then we need to convert the column 'STATUS' to binary.
+    - pre_processing_credit: I filtered out the 'X' status as this only indicate that there's no existing loan in the current month (0).
+Then converted the column 'STATUS' to binary.
 Here I decided to have status C as 1 (means they paid off loan the same month), others as 0 (means their loans went overdue).
-Then we need to group by 'ID' to get the count per status.
-Finally, to assess the credit performance of each client, we need to calculate the number of '1' out of the total loans they had then we need to create another binary label whether good or bad (1, 0).
-For me, I put a threshold of 80% of paid off loans within the month to be considered as 'good'.
+Then grouped by 'ID' to get the count per status.
+Finally, to assess the credit performance of each client, I calculated the number of '1' out of the total loans they had then created another binary label whether good or bad (1, 0).
+I put a threshold of 80% of paid off loans within the month to be considered as 'good'.

 3. Creating parameters for the approval of application.